lethaldemon/cp4wa-lab/mm/uc1/README.md

 <img src="./images/UC13.png" alt="Watson AIOps Metric Manager" width="900" align="center"/>
 <br>

-The `Blkwtrnpersec` comes from the original performance data.
+The metric `Blkwtrnpersec` comes from the original performance data.
 It is derived from the `Blocks Written Per Second` attribute of the Linux Disk IO data set (`Disk IO.Blk wrtn per sec`).

 Select the first raw and click Launch.